How to unlock your smartphone camera’s best hidden features

 Whether you subscribe to the “rule of thirds” or just want some help keeping your horizons level, the built-in grid features are handy.

 In iOS, go to Settings > Camera > Grid and turn the option on.
-In Android, you can choose from three types of grids by going to the settings in the camera app, tapping More Settings, and choosing a Grid Type (such as 3 x 3).
+In Android, you can choose from three types of grids by going to the settings in the camera app, tapping More Settings, and a Grid Type (such as 3 x 3).

 The grid on the iPhone, and a related setting called Framing Hints on the Pixel, also enable a horizontal level.
-When you’re holding the phone parallel to the or a table, a + icon appears in the middle of the screen on both models.
+When you’re holding the phone parallel to the ground or a , a + icon appears in the middle of the screen on both models.
 As you move, the phone’s accelerometer indicates when you’re not evenly horizontal by displaying a second + icon.
 Maneuver the phone so that both icons line up to ensure the camera is horizontally level.

 A close-up of a pink flower.